syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/PreviewRows.md

 ![](PreviewRows_images/PreviewRows_img1.png)

 ### Customizing the text for record preview row
 The record preview row text can be customized by using the [QueryCellStyleInfo](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridGroupingControl~QueryCellStyleInfo_EV.html#) event.
-In this event, set the cell value of the[RecordPreviewCell](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridTableCellAppearance~RecordPreviewCell.html#) that need to be displayed in the record preview section.
+In this event, set the cell value of the [RecordPreviewCell](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Grouping.Windows~Syncfusion.Windows.Forms.Grid.Grouping.GridTableCellAppearance~RecordPreviewCell.html#) that need to be displayed in the record preview section.
 {% tabs %}
 {% highlight c# %}
 this.gridGroupingControl1.QueryCellStyleInfo += new GridTableCellStyleInfoEventHandler(gridGroupingControl1_QueryCellStyleInfo);